scpedicini/midjourney-manager/README.md

 ## :exclamation: Limitations
 Due to the way that Midjourney's current profile works, it is impossible to search past the most recent 2500 generated images.
 Hence, we recommend you run this script on a daily/weekly basis to always ensure your work is backed up. :hourglass_flowing_sand:

+## :loudspeaker: Update

+The old `mj-downloader.js` has been updated to use a headless browser solution in order to acquire the images.
+This is necessary due to Cloudflare.
+Unfortunately, this means that the tool is now slower than before. :turtle:

 ## :rocket: Getting Started